amirhnajafiz/isusbu/fs-study/lttng/README.md

 ## Tracing example

-To enable LTTng, after installing it, follow these instructions.
+To enable LTTng, after installing it, follow these instructions (or simple run `scripts/setup_lttng.sh`).

 ```bash
 # to trace syscalls, LTTng needs a session (a daemon), the output will be stored in the given address